SovereignCloudStack/openstack-health-monitor/docs/Debian12-Install.md

 5. Look up Debian 12 image UUID.
 ```
 IMGUUID=$(openstack image list --name "Debian 12" -f value -c ID)
+echo $IMGUUID
 ```

 6. Boot the driver VM
 ```
 openstack server create --network oshm-network --key-name oshm-key --security-group default --security-group sshping --security-group grafana --flavor SCS-2V-4 --block-device boot_index=0,uuid=$IMGUUID,source_type=image,volume_size=10,destination_type=volume,delete_on_termination=true oshm-driver
 ```
 Chose a flavor that exists on your cloud.
-Here we have used  one without root disk and asked nova to create a volume on the fly.
+Here we have used  one without root disk and asked nova to create a volume on the fly by passing `--block-device`.
 See [diskless flavor blog article](https://scs.community/2023/08/21/diskless-flavors/).
+For flavors with local root disks, you could have used the `--image $IMGUUID` parameter instead.

 7. Wait for it to boot (optional)
 You can look at the boot log with `openstack console log show oshm-driver` or connect to it via VNC at the URL given by `openstack console url show oshm-driver`.
 You can of course also query openstack on the status `openstack server list` or `openstack server show oshm-driver`.
 You can also just create a simple loop: